 There are still over one million people living with HIV in the United States.
 About one-fourth of those have not yet been diagnosed and are unaware of their infection.

-Her Health Women’s Center now provides complimentary STD testing for Chlamydia and Gonorrhea, two of the most common STDs, for women having a positive pregnancy test at our center.
+Her Health Women’s Center now provides complimentary STD testing for Chlamydia and Gonorrhea, two of the most common STDs.
 If you think you may be at risk, we recommend refraining from any sexual contact until you have been tested and cleared.
 Please contact us to talk about testing options or to schedule an appointment.
 Our medical staff will be available to talk to you and answer your questions, all at no cost.